Dynatrace/obslab-log-problem-detection/docs/review-problem.md

 ![configuration changes and problems](images/problems-and-change-chart.png)

 !!! tip "Change is the cause of most failures"
-    Something changed on the `cartservice` immediately prior to an issue occuring.
+    Something changed on the `cart` service immediately prior to an issue occuring.

     Thanks to the "configuration changed" event we have all necessary information to understand the true root cause.